Migrations

 Notes about setup

-- migrations are stored in database
+- Migrations are stored in the database

 migrations

-collection - there is no status for a migration.
+collection. - There is no status for a migration.
 Once the migration has been applied, a record is added in the database.

-- migration configuration is in
+- Migration configuration is locates in

 ./apps/server/src/mikro-orm.config.ts